Airport I/O Benchmarks

 Observations

-• Scalar functions scale well, with Echo BIGINT and Echo 32-byte String both exceeding 35M Rows/sec.
+• Scalar functions scale exceptionally well, with Echo BIGINT and Echo 32-byte String both exceeding 35M rows/sec.

-• Table creation is the most costly, especially for large datasets due to single threaded insert speeds.
+• Table creation is the most resource-intensive operation, particularly for large datasets, due to single-threaded insert limitations.

-• Select queries from remote tables using Airport are fast, often exceeding 40M Rows/sec.
+• Select queries from remote tables deliver excellent performance, often exceeding 40M rows/sec.

-• System CPU usage remains low, indicating good kernel-level efficiency with I/O.
+• System CPU usage remains low across all operations, indicating efficient kernel-level I/O handling.

 Conclusion